nicejunjie/scilib-prof/README.md

-# scilib-prof
+# Scientific Libraries Profiler

-profiler for scientific libraries
+Profiling is ready for BLAS.

+To do:  LAPACK, ScaLAPACK, CBLAS, LAPACKe, FFTW, MPI.